IV Immunuglobulin

 - Chest pain or trouble breathing, blue lips or extremities.
 These could be signs of a serious heart or lung problem.

-Tell your doctor or pharmacist immediately if any of side effects you experience get worse, or if you notice any side effects not listed in this leaflet.
+Tell your doctor or pharmacist immediately if any of the side effects that you experience get worse, or if you notice any side effects not listed in this leaflet.

-There are some differences in the rate of certain side effects between brands of IVIg.
-This is because different brands of IVIg may have different salt or sugar content, or may have other different excipients (additives).
+There are some differences in the side effects between different brands of IVIg.
+This is because different brands of IVIg may have different excipients.

-Because IVIg is extracted from donated blood, it undergoes vigorous testing to check for possible viruses.
-There are additional procedures in the manufacturing to reduce the possible risk of viruses.
-Despite these stringent measures during the manufacturing process, the risk of contamination by viral and other unknown agents cannot be completely eliminated.
+IVIg is extracted from donated blood and undergoes vigorous testing to check for possible viruses.
+There are additional procedures in manufacturing to reduce the possible risk of viruses.
+Despite these stringent measures during the manufacturing process, the risk of contamination by viral and other unknown agents cannot be eliminated but is very low.

 Use in pregnancy & breastfeeding